Kedei-Eyong/Tesla-Product-and-Market-Analysis/README.md

 *'Tesla Sales Data': Dataset used for the analysis*

-*'Tesla Model Analysis': PowerBI Dashboard containing a visual summary of productand market trends*
+*'Tesla Model Analysis': PowerBI Dashboard containing a visual summary of product and market trends*

 *'Tesla product and Market Performance Report': Report summarizing findings of the analysis*